Anthony van Dyck: Studio

 Van Dyck's success led him to maintain a large workshop in London, which became "virtually a production line for portraits".
 According to a visitor he usually only made a drawing on paper, which was then enlarged onto canvas by an assistant; he then painted the head himself.
+He often used blue paper for these preparatory studies.
 The costume in which the client wished to be painted was left at the studio and often with the unfinished canvas sent out to artists specialised in rendering such clothing.
 In his last years these studio collaborations accounted for some decline in the quality of work.

 In addition many copies untouched by him, or virtually so, were produced by the workshop, as well as by professional copyists and later painters.
 The number of paintings ascribed to him had by the 19th century become huge, as with Rembrandt, Titian and others.
 However, most of his assistants and copyists could not approach the refinement of his manner, so compared to many masters consensus among art historians on attributions to him is usually relatively easy to reach, and museum labelling is now mostly updated (country house attributions may be more dubious in some cases).

 The relatively few names of his assistants that are known are Dutch or Flemish.
-He probably preferred to use trained Flemings, as no equivalent English training existed in this period.
-Van Dyck's enormous influence on English art does not come from a tradition handed down through his pupils; in fact it is not possible to document a connection to his studio for any English painter of any significance.
-Dutchman Adriaen Hanneman (1604–1671) returned to his native The Hague in 1638 to become the leading portraitist there.
+He probably preferred to use trained Flemish artists, as no equivalent English training existed in this period.
+Van Dyck's enormous influence on English art does not come from a tradition handed down through his pupils.
+In fact it is not possible to document a connection to his studio for any English painter of any significance.
+Dutchman Adriaen Hanneman (1604–1671) returned to his native city, The Hague in 1638 to become the leading portraitist there.

 Flemish painter Pieter Thijs studied in van Dyck's workshop as one of van Dyck's last pupils.
 He became a very successful portrait and history painter in his native Antwerp.